 Bedtime is an EVENT around here.
 Snack, Teeth, Books, One more drink of water… I’m always on the lookout for another great bedtime Bible stories book to read with the boys.
 So when Celebrate Lit offered a couple on tour, I signed up!
-(I can’t wait to share the other one with you, but I agreed to wait until next month, so be on the lookout!)
+(The second one is a Baby’s First Bible Stories book!)
 Why I Like This Bedtime Bible Stories Book The illustrations are beautiful, the stories short enough to keep kids focused, and each story has a blessing, a prayer, and a scripture.
-The verse may … Read More
+The verse may or may not come directly from the story, but it applies well, reminding … Read More

 Today, let’s talk devotionals for homeschool moms.
 We get overwhelmed, and we don’t need to be!
 There is a certain pressure in life, that we’ve gotta do it all.
 Keep a well-run house, play with the kids, educate them both academically, spiritually, and with morals and life skills, take care of our husbands and extended families, and have a rich spiritual life at the same time.
 We feel responsible for maintaining balance, being ‘all-in’ where we are in the moment, and juggling everything.
 But we can’t.
 We can’t do it all.
 Be all.
 That’s Jesus’ job.
 And if we keep … Read More

 The Real Easter Story is so special.
 I don’t think we truly grasp just how privileged we are, to have such free access to forgiveness and love.
 And if we as adults struggle with wrapping our minds around it, then we need to think about our kids.
 The meaning of Easter for kids can be overwhelming.
 But, between the ages of 4-14, they are far more likely to understand and accept the truth, and run with it their whole lives, than if we wait until “they’re old enough to understand” or some such sentiment.
 That is exactly why I love … Read More